 Now the square AD is equal to the three figures AK, FD, and GH: to each add the square CK, and we have the sum of the squares AD, CK equal to the sum of the three figures AK, CD, GH; but CD is equal to AK; therefore the sum of the squares AD, CK is equal to twice the figure AK, together with the figure GH.
-Now AK is the rectangle AB.BK; but BK is equal to BC; therefore AK is equal to the rectangle AB.BC, and AD is the square on AB; CK the square on CB; and CB is equal to twice the rectangle CB.
-CB together with the square on CB.
+Now AK is the rectangle AB.BK; but BK is equal to BC; therefore AK is equal to the rectangle AB.BC, and AD is the square on AB; CK the square on CB; and GH is the square on HF, and therefore equal to the square on AC.
+Hence the sum of the squares on AB and BC is equal to twice the rectangle AB.BC, together with the square on AC.

 Or thus: On AC describe the square ACDE.
 Produce the sides CD, DE, EA, and make each produced part equal to CB.
 Join BF, FG, GH, HB.
-Then the figure BFGH is a square [I. XIVI., Ex.
+Then the figure BFGH is a square [I. XLVI., Ex.
 3], and it is equal to the square on AC, together with the four equal triangles HAB, BCF, FDG, GEH.
-Now [I. XIVII.], the figure BFGH is equal to the sum of the squares on AB, AH-that is, equal to the sum of the squares on AB, BC; and the sum of the four triangles is equal to twice the rectangle AB.
-BC.
-Hence the sum of the squares on AB, BC is equal to twice the rectangle AB.
-BC, together with the square on AC.
+Now [I. XLVI.], the figure BFGH is equal to the sum of the squares on AB, AH-that is, equal to the sum of the squares on AB, BC; and the sum of the four triangles is equal to twice the rectangle $AB \cdot BC$ , for each triangle is equal to half the rectangle $AB \cdot BC$ .
+Hence the sum of the squares on AB, BC is equal to twice the rectangle $AB \cdot BC$ , together with the square on AC.